paulo-zacarias/currency-converter/README.md

 ## Running end-to-end tests

+Run `npm run e2e` to execute the end-to-end tests via [Cypress](https://www.cypress.io/).

+## Docker support

-End-to-end tests run within [Docker](https://www.docker.com/) containers.
-Run `docker compose up` to build the containers, tests will run automatically and results printed out to the console.
+Support for [Docker](https://www.docker.com/) containers is available.
+Run `docker compose up` to build and run the containers, the application will be available at `http://localhost:4200/`.

+End-to-end tests will run automatically and results will be printed out to the console.
+Run `docker compose up converter` instead to run the application without e2e tests.
-Note that when running docker compose, the application is equally available at `http://localhost:4200/`.

 ## Further help